financial aid for the summer semester

-While taking classes during summer doesn't sound like the ideal break, at least it will get you closer to graduation.
+While taking college courses during the summer months doesn't sound like an ideal break, at least it will get you closer to graduation.
 If you need financial aid for the summer semester, make sure you:

 2. Contact your school's financial aid office to see if you need to fill out another form just for summer semester, such as a Summer Intent Form or a Summer Financial Aid Application.

 4. Talk with a financial aid administrator at your school to see what types of financial aid are available for the summer.
-Grant funding is usually limited, and some schools do not offer university grants during the summer semester.
+Grant funding is usually limited, and some schools do not even offer university grants during the summer semester.
 Federal Work-Study availabilty for the summer will also vary among schools.